Maulwurf-win/LineX-Builds/README.md

 # LineX-Builds
-The most recent build of my own little game, centered around moving lines P.S.
+The most recent build of my own little game, centered around moving Bars

+P.S.
 Current problem with releasing MacOS-Release, so that for now, new Releases will only be made punlic for Windows